Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Experimental Setup

 As discussed in Sec.~\ref{sec:Fluorescein}, increasing the concentration of dye makes the surface more opaque to the projected fringe pattern, improving surface reconstruction with FPP.
 However, absorption of laser light by fluorescein places an upper limit on dye concentration.
 This limit depends on laser power, PIV particle size (larger particles scatter more light), and the path length of laser light in water (from the laser to the imaging region and from the particles to the camera).
 Placing a narrow bandpass filter on the PIV camera as described earlier extends the maximum dye concentration with which PIV measurements of acceptable quality can be obtained.
 Similarly, the minimum dye concentration for reliable profilometry can be lowered by placing a bandpass filter on the projector centred at the maximum absorption wavelength of fluorescein ($\approx 490$\,nm, Fig.~\ref{fig:fluoresceinSpectra}).
 At the same dye concentration, restricting the spectral composition of the projected light to those wavelengths most strongly absorbed by fluorescein will result in a lower penetration depth for the light and thus increase the contrast.
 We selected a bandpass filter (MV490/20, Chroma Technology) centred at 490\,nm with a full-width at half-maximum (FWHM) of 20\,nm.

 The final challenge arises from specular reflections from the water surface.
-These reflections, shown in Fig.~\ref{fig:specularReflectionsA}, can saturate the image sensor and prevent reconstruction of affected regions.
+These reflections, shown in Fig.~\ref{fig:filterEffects}c, can saturate the image sensor and prevent reconstruction of affected regions.
 Specular reflections are a common obstacle in FPP measurements of polished or metallic surfaces, and various mitigation strategies have been proposed in the literature \citep{Nayar2012, Song2017}.
 A common approach is to linearly polarise the projected light \citep{Salahieh2014, Dave2022}.
 Since specular reflections largely retain the incident polarisation, they can be filtered by a cross-oriented polariser on the camera.
 As the dye emits unpolarised light, this approach is applicable to our system but comes with a severe penalty: the combination of polarisers attenuates the fluorescence signal by a theoretical minimum of 75\%.

 We therefore adopt an alternative approach \citep{Roth2020}, exploiting the Stokes shift of fluorescein.
-Because the emission peak occurs at a longer wavelength than the absorption peak (Fig.~\ref{fig:fluoresceinSpectra}), a long-pass filter (ET510lp, Chroma Technology) at 510\,nm transmits the majority of emitted light while blocking the reflected excitation light.
+Because the emission peak occurs at a longer wavelength than the absorption peak, a long-pass filter (ET510lp, Chroma Technology) at 510\,nm transmits the majority of emitted light while blocking the reflected excitation light.
 We observed a $23$\% reduction in signal intensity after placing the long-pass filter on the profilometry camera, consistent with the $25$\% reduction predicted by numerically integrating the emission spectrum above $510$\,nm.
+This long-pass filter does not, however, block the PIV laser light, and therefore the FPP camera’s exposure should not overlap with either laser pulse.
+This can be achieved by synchronising the FPP camera so that exposure occurs before or after the two laser pulses, or between them if the exposure time is sufficiently short.